rzhomba/executioner-bot/README.md

 * [Node.js](https://nodejs.org/) 16.9.0 or newer
 * [Discord](https://discord.com/)

-0. Go to [Discord application page](https://discord.com/developers/applications) and create a bot
+0. Go to [Discord application page](https://discord.com/developers/applications) and create a bot, then invite it to your server
 1. Clone this repository locally
 2. Run `npm install`
 3. Create the `.env` file and configure the bot